hhalvors/phi201_s2024_instructor/precept2.md

 # Introduction

 This week finds us in the thick of things with learning how to write formal proofs.
-The main new complication is the use of dependency numbers, and the primary focus of today's precept is developing your familiarity and proficiency with this kind of thinking.
+The new complication is that we now use dependency numbers, and the primary focus of today's precept is developing your familiarity and proficiency with this approach.
 The biggest challenge, without a doubt, is the rule of or elimination.
 In fact, it is the most complicated inference rule that we will learn all semester.

 We will also do a bit more translation work in order to draw on the intuitions that you already have from using logic with natural